 Here’s an update on the impact of the computer failure on Hawaii and other destinations, so you can get where you’re going — even if it’s on another air carrier.

-According to the Honolulu Star Advertiser, hundreds more flights were cancelled and delayed today on day two of the computer outage.
-And, by late morning, nearly 400 Delta flights were cancelled and more than 700 were delayed, according to FlightStats, Inc.
+According to the Honolulu Star Advertiser, hundreds more flights were canceled and delayed today on day two of the computer outage.
+And, by late morning, nearly 400 Delta flights were canceled and more than 700 were delayed, according to FlightStats, Inc.